janebmckenna/Milestone-Project2/README.md

 **Game Play Buttons**

-Initally MPV is with two games Play Hangman and Play Adds and Equals
+Inital MPV will be two games Play Hangman and Play Adds and Equals

 **Contact Us**